 - Speaking of horseradish, go for a quality product (keeping with the Irish theme here, from Ireland if you can get it).

-- Don’t want to serve in a cast-iron skillet?
+- Don’t want to serve in a skillet?
 Try one or two loaf pans instead.
 Or, alternatively, portion into individual oven-safe serving dishes.

 - If you prefer less potatoes on top, I suggest cutting the potato portion of the recipe (and it’s components) by about a quarter.
 You do you, right?